Trump's initial warning to South Korea's Lee turns into warm welcome after flattery

 Yoon, who was elected to a five-year term in 2022, was considered more ideologically aligned with Trump and had even taken up golfing again after the U.S. president was reelected last November to try to forge a bond with him.
 Lee led the South Korean parliament's efforts to overturn Yoon's martial law decree while impeaching him.
 The nation's Constitutional Court formally dismissed Yoon in April.

+He said he also told Trump that South Korea would increase its defense spending, even as it works to ease tensions between his country and North Korea.

+“We will increase our defense budget, which will be used to transform the Korean military into a smart military that will prevail in future,” Lee said.

-The first in-person meeting between Trump and Lee could further flesh out details of a July trade deal between the two countries that has Seoul investing hundreds of billions of dollars in the U.S. The agreement set tariffs on South Korean goods at 15% after Trump threatened rates as high as 25%.
+Lee said he and Trump also discussed modernizing their countries' trade relations, which follows a July deal that has Seoul investing hundreds of billions of dollars in the U.S. That agreement set tariffs on South Korean goods at 15% after Trump threatened rates as high as 25%.

 Seoul has one of the largest trade surpluses among Washington’s NATO and Indo-Pacific allies, and countries where the U.S. holds a trade deficit has drawn particular ire from Trump, who wants to eliminate such trade imbalances.